 We can help if you were dismissed because of unlawful discrimination or harassment.
 If not, you should seek advice from another agency.
-If you want reinstatement, it is important that you act quickly because strict time limits (14 days) apply for unfair dismissal through Fair Work Australia.
+If you want reinstatement, it is important that you act quickly because strict time limits (21 days) apply for unfair dismissal through the Fair Work Commission.

 There is no cost in making a complaint of discrimination.
 If you choose to use your own private legal advisor, this may incur costs.

 A complaint about something that happened can be made within 12 months of when it happened.
 Late complaints can be accepted in some cases.
 Contact us for more information.

 Once you lodge a complaint you will receive a letter of acknowledgement within a few days.
 From there, straightforward complaints can usually be resolved within three months, while complex complaints can take longer.
 The length of time it takes to resolve a complaint often depends on the ability of all sides to negotiate and find a solution to the problem.

 No. Not allowing female staff to wear trousers is sex discrimination.

 A blanket requirement that all male staff be clean shaven may discriminate against some people.
 It is unlawful to prevent someone from having appearance or wearing religious dress in accordance with their religious beliefs in work or study.
 For example, some Sikh men do not shave in accordance with religious beliefs.
 Similarly, requiring men to keep their hair cut short may result in sex discrimination.